Updated: Jul 27

 How do you decide?

-Of course, the decision-making process on which avenue to go down is never linear.
+Of course, the decision-making process on having an architectural model is never linear.
 It must take into account several key elements such as budget, physical floor space, target audience, location and relocation.
 Many developments are also phased with large tranches coming online regularly, so speed and ease of update is also a critical factor.

 What's clear here is that there is no right answer or one size fits all approach.
 It's a considered approach that takes into account the breadth and knowledge of marketers and the requirements and experience of the sales teams.
 In Proptech, expectation often follows innovation, as we progress and see more interesting and varied solutions come to market.
 For me, the key takeaway from this progression is that it opens up a menu of different options for developers and can now, more than ever before, be tailored to the specific requirements of each development.